Available 24/7/365

 Minneapolis MN Second-Degree DWI

-A second-degree Minnesota DWI charge is considered a gross misdemeanor under the law.
+This offense is considered a gross misdemeanor offense under Minnesota drunk driving laws.
 This means a conviction could lead to a maximum of one year in a jail and a fine of $3,000.
-Additionally, there are mandatory minimums for a third-degree DWI that are not present in lower-level offenses.
+Additionally, there are mandatory minimums for a third-degree DWI that are not present in a lower-level gross misdemeanor offense.

 Minneapolis MN First-Degree DWI